fbpx

 Polarity (Positive, Negative)

-In addition to direction, causal links in a causal loop diagram are also characterized by polarity, which indicates the nature of the relationship between the variables.
+In addition to direction, causal links are also characterized by polarity, which indicates the nature of the relationship between the variables.

 A positive polarity (+) implies that the two variables change in the same direction – an increase in one variable leads to an increase in the other, and a decrease in one variable leads to a decrease in the other.